Iranildot/buzzer-player/README.md

 ## Usage

-- **Connect Arduino**: Ensure your Arduino is connected to your computer's USB port.
+- **Connect Arduino**: Ensure your Arduino is connected to your computer's USB port and the .ino program is installed in your device.
 - **Run the Application**:

 ```bash```